 - Our firm (with co-counsel) obtained a record-setting mild traumatic brain injury verdict in Virginia in October of 2000.
 The jury verdict was for $46 million ($60 million with post-judgment interest; settled while on appeal).

 - Our firm settled a case involving a young girl who suffered a traumatic brain injury in an accident involving a commercial truck.
-The firm attorneys who handled the case, Randy Appleton and James Lewis, recognized that their client was going to need a lifetime of care, so they were able to secure a $21 million structured settlement.
+Our team of TBI attorneys recognized that their client was going to need a lifetime of care, so they were able to secure a $5.5 million settlement with a structured annuity which could bring the total value of the settlement to $21 million.

 Our firm published an in-depth legal guide discussing the options available to someone who suffered a traumatic brain injury or head wound as a result of a preventable accident.